 Maslow’s model theorizes that physiological needs must be met before moving up the hierarchy.
 This doesn’t necessarily mean that it works in directly the order listed, but imagine a person is drowning (in threat of losing the physiological need of breathing) and instead of thinking of how to get out of the water, they’re thinking about how to publish their memoirs for creative achievement and fulfillment.
 Doesn’t make a lot of sense, right?

 People (and characters) have a natural order in which they want things.
 Some categories of need are just more pressing than others, so they should be seen to first.

 This guide takes you step-by-step through developing highly-motivated characters.

-PLUS, get access to our Full-Time Fiction Resources bundle,
+PLUS, get access to our Fundamentals of Fiction & Story Resources bundle,

 when you sign up for the Fiction Writers Workshop below!

 Why should you care to understand character motivation?